Skip to main content

 Mythos

-The Augmentation Stack is a three-layer architecture — Memory → Mind → Mouth — for building @human-AI augmentation systems that compound over time rather than resetting with each interaction.
-The pattern transforms scattered AI usage into coherent infrastructure where knowledge persists, reasoning is contextual, and output reflects the operator's actual voice and values.
+The Augmentation Stack is a four-layer architecture — Memory → Mind → Mouth → Myth — for building 📝human-AI augmentation systems that compound over time rather than resetting with each interaction.
+The pattern transforms scattered AI usage into coherent infrastructure where knowledge persists, reasoning is contextual, output reflects the operator's actual voice and values, and what the system produces circulates beyond the operator entirely.

 How It Works